 All internship, work experience and apprenticeship experiences should provide opportunities for the student to develop patterns of professional behavior and skills, apply academic knowledge to work situations and be related to the student’s field of study or career goals.

 The employer is responsible for selecting and hiring the new student.
+The internship position must be related to the student’s program of study to qualify unless they are a high school student.
 Employers must select a student who is either: